 In-situ Structural, Resource and Geotechnical Analysis

-- Depicting the in-situ stress field orientation
+- Measure the in-situ stress field orientation.

 The Acoustic Televiewer (ATV) continuously images the borehole wall with acoustic waves enabling quantified measurement of open borehole features.
 Fractures, breakouts and other acoustically visible features can be precisely measured in terms of position, depth, aperture, length and orientation (Figure 2, 3 and 4).